diamantidis/diamantidis.github.io/_posts/2020-01-04-find-large-files-from-command-line.md

 As a developer, regardless of the stack, be it iOS, Android, front-end or back-end, it is quite common that the tools that we are using require a decent amount of disk space.

 In my case, my first suspicion was that Xcode and the simulators would occupy a big portion of my storage disk.
-It was quite easy to validate my assumption, just by running `dirinfo ~/Library/Developer/Xcode` amd `dirinfo ~/Library/Developer/CoreSimulator`.
+It was quite easy to validate my assumption, just by running `dirinfo ~/Library/Developer/Xcode` and `dirinfo ~/Library/Developer/CoreSimulator`.
 By deleting some files on these directories, I manage to recover dozens of Gigabytes of storage disk, most of which are occupied by files you no longer need.

 > Hint: If you are an iOS developer, a neat command that can help you recover some disk space is the `xcrun simctl delete unavailable` which will delete all the old simulators.